Heublein Tower

-The 165 ft Heublein Tower is located in Talcott Mountain State Park in Simsbury, Connecticut and provides panoramic views of the Hartford skyline, the Farmington River Valley, and surrounding areas that are particularly spectacular in the fall.
+The 165 ft Heublein Tower is located in Talcott Mountain State Park in Simsbury, Connecticut, United States and provides panoramic views of the Hartford skyline, the Farmington River Valley, and surrounding areas that are particularly spectacular in the fall.
 It was listed on the National Register of Historic Places in 1983.

 The correct pronunciation of the tower is debated.
 The Heublein family came from Germany, whence the pronunciation /ˈhɔɪblaɪn/ HOY-blyne, but after immigrating to the United States, over the years it was pronounced /ˈhaɪblaɪn/ HY-blyne.
-After Heublein Inc. was bought by the R. J. Reynolds Tobacco Company in 1982, advertising was run on the Tonight Show with Johnny Carson, who pronounced it /ˈhjuːblaɪn/ HEW-blyne.
+After Heublein Inc. was bought by the R. J. Reynolds Tobacco Company in 1982, advertising was run on The Tonight Show Starring Johnny Carson, who pronounced it /ˈhjuːblaɪn/ HEW-blyne.

 History

 Origin

 Gilbert Heublein was a magnate in the area of food and beverage, most notably as manufacturer of A.1.
 Steak Sauce and Smirnoff vodka; he founded Heublein Inc.

 While hiking with his then-fiancé Louise M. Gundlach on Talcott Mountain, he promised her that one day he would build her a castle there.